Building a website

 How to create an online hub for your area

-You don't need to have a huge website with hundreds of pages to make an impact.
+You don't need to have a huge website to make an impact.
 Simply by having an online home with key information about guiding in your area, you're automatically more visible to potential members.

 You can use your website to share things like news and blogs, events and opportunities, administrative information and even recruitment materials.
 Having everything in one place will make it much easier for your audience to find what they need.